Setting the Record Straight on Earthquakes - Rocky Planet

 What causes (and doesn’t cause) earthquakes:

-- Stress in the crust and mantle, magma moving, mine explosions, landslides, pumping waste-water: These things can all cause earthquakes to occur and do every day.
+- Stress in the crust and mantle, magma moving, mine explosions, landslides, pumping wastewater: These things can all cause earthquakes to occur and do every day.

-- Alignment of planets or the moon: This myth is out there with charlatans who claim to predict earthquakes.
+- Alignment of planets or the moon: This myth is propagated by charlatans who claim to predict earthquakes.
 We cannot predict earthquakes (at all) and this is doubly so by looking at the distance or phase of the moon.
 Triply so by using charts of planetary alignments.
 Quadruply so for asteroids that might pass near the Earth.
 Infinitely so for fake planets that are supposedly going to pass near Earth.
-All of this is pseudoscience by people who want to sell you something.
+All of this is pseudoscience peddled by people who want to sell you something.

 - Earthquake weather: There is no such thing.
-Earthquake weather is another pseudoscience.
+Earthquake weather is another form of pseudoscience.

 - Solar flares: Again, there is no evidence that solar flares or storms play any role in causing earthquakes.

-Note: - UPDATE: They can cause social change: I’ve added this after reading this piece on how cities rebuild after disasters.